-An extremely perceptive young man came out and asked what we are looking for when we’re hiring.
+An extremely perceptive young man once asked what we are looking for when we hire.
 It was such a great question, that I penned the response below.

-Dear C****, thank you for asking.
-Here’s a fairly comprehensive list of the skills and attributes we are looking for:
+Thank you for asking.
+Here’s a fairly comprehensive list of the skills and attributes that we look for:

 1) How is this person’s use of contrast?